Maintenance Notice: Trademarks, Data Brokers and various other applications will be unavailable on January 20, starting at 6:00 p.m.

 There seems to have been a mistake in the VR process.
 The registrar’s office is researching this for us, but the deadline for declaring the candidate ineligible is approaching.
 What if we don’t resolve the issue in time for the deadline?

 A declaration of ineligibility must be based on a “conclusive” public record.
 Election Code Section 145.003.
 If there is anything about the situation that renders the voter registration records inconclusive, you should err in favor of the candidate.
-Consult your local counsel before making your final decision if possible.
+Consult your local counsel before making your final decision, if possible.

 Example 1: Candidate says he or she updated the registration at the time their driver’s license was updated.
 The registrar is checking this out, as their office has not received anything from DPS.